gthar/terraform/README.md

 ## Wrapper scripts

-I run Terrafrom through two wrapper scripts: `init.sh` and `run_terraform`.
+I run Terrafrom through two wrapper scripts: `scripts/init.sh` and `scripts/run_terraform`.

-`init.sh` is used just to run `terraform init`.
+`scripts/init.sh` is used just to run `terraform init`.
 It fetches the PostgreSQL phssword (from `pass`) and it passes the connection string manually to the partially-configured pg backend.

-`run_terraform` is used to run other terraform commands.
+`scripts/run_terraform` is used to run other terraform commands.
 It sets up the `HTTP_PROXY` and `HTTPS_PROXY` variables to use `caladan` as a proxy.
 It also fetches the secrets (from `pass`) and exports the variables for api keys and tokens needed by the different providers.